lji543/drip/src/Ideas.md

 -date workaround not working for every expense addition (defaults to day before entered value)

 Current Tasks:
--ability to delete/edi recurring expenses - deleting or editing the whole series -recurring expenses page
+-ability to delete/edit recurring expenses - deleting or editing the whole series -recurring expenses page
--whole system really only works for one year - will have to update to store/show data based on multiple years of data -combine all the expense list components
--combine newItem and newExpense forms as well as addNewExpense and addNewItem components -add 'scroll to top'/'scroll to bottom' button for long pages -https://stackabuse.com/how-to-scroll-to-top-in-react-with-a-button-component/
+-whole system really only works for one year - will have to update to store/show data based on multiple years of data -combine newItem and newExpense forms as well as addNewExpense and addNewItem components -add 'scroll to top'/'scroll to bottom' button for long pages -https://stackabuse.com/how-to-scroll-to-top-in-react-with-a-button-component/